Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ly Thu Van, the legend of Bajiquan in movies - Photo: XT

 In addition, Xingyi Quan is also highly appreciated for its conciseness in technique and the power of its straight, direct attacks.
-This is one of the few internal martial arts that can transform well if practiced according to a modern system.
+This is one of the few internal martial arts that can be transformed well if practiced according to a modern system.

 Wing Chun - the martial art made famous by Ip Man and Bruce Lee - was once praised as "the martial art of close combat".

 However, in the actual ring, pure Wing Chun fighters often lose to those with a boxing, Muay Thai or BJJ background.
-The main reason lies in the fact that many Wing Chun schools today only practice formal techniques, lacking contact and sparring (sparring that simulates real combat).
+The main reason lies in the fact that many Wing Chun schools today only practice formal techniques, lacking contact and sparring (practice matches simulating real combat).

 “Chi Sao” – Wing Chun’s signature force sensing technique – is interesting in theory.
 However, it is ineffective against long-range kicks or grappling-style chokes.

-Shaolin - once the most prominent name in kung fu - is also heavily influenced by performance.
-Much of the current system focuses on beautiful techniques, qigong training and martial arts performances, which significantly reduces the fighting element.
+Shaolin, once the most prominent name in kung fu, is also heavily influenced by performance.
+Much of the current system focuses on spectacular techniques, qigong training, and martial arts and music performances, which significantly reduces the fighting element.

 Yi Long is considered the top martial artist from Shaolin Temple.
-But in the MMA ring, he is only average, having suffered 13 defeats in a total of 76 times in the ring.
+But in the MMA ring, he is only average, having suffered 13 defeats in a total of 76 fights.

 Modern Wushu: Beautiful but Not for Fighting